Browse over 9,000 car reviews

 Yes, the brand famous for its ability to ‘go anywhere’ is jumping into the EV market.
 But the Avenger isn’t exactly designed to trek across the outback.

 Instead, this front-wheel-drive compact SUV is meant to navigate the urban jungle.
-It will boast a 115kW/260Nm powertrain and a 400km range when it arrives in the second half of 2024.
+It will boast a 115kW/260Nm powertrain and a 400km range when it arrives.

 Nissan Ariya

-Already a player in the EV market, thanks to its LEAF model, Nissan has plans to release the all-electric Ariya SUV in Australia in 2024, albeit several years after its launch in Japan and other markets (it’s been hugely popular elsewhere, so we’ve had to wait, because we don’t buy enough EVs).
+Already a player in the EV market, thanks to its Leaf model, Nissan has plans to release the all-electric Ariya SUV in Australia eventually, albeit several years after its launch in Japan and other markets (it’s been hugely popular elsewhere, so we’ve had to wait, because we don’t buy enough EVs).
 The Ariya will come with the choice of either a 63kW or 87kW battery, the latter offering more than 500km of range.